andersfuf/UIS_Prototype/README.md

 Transfer

-CUS7(SPLIT, 6 parts, 4 done): As a customer, I can transfer money from one of my accounts to another, so that I can make other operations with that money.
+CUS7(SPLIT, 6 parts, 4 done, 1 moved, 1 not started): As a customer, I can transfer money from one of my accounts to another, so that I can make other operations with that money.
+CUS7-1 done; CUS7-3 done; CUS7-2 done; CUS7-4 done; CUS7-5 Moved to EUS-CUS7 (Employee manager) and EUS-CUS10 (selecting customer); CUS7-6 (name, )

-CUS7-1 (ziming, 100%): HTML finished version one; SPLIT; update not confirmed;  ;

-CUS7-3 (ziming, 100%): confirm update;

-CUS7-2 (ziming+anders,100%): confirm dropdown;

-CUS7-4 (anders, 100%, left): ER to relational part. deposit, transfer, withdraw;

-CUS7-5 (anders+, Moved): must be logged in as employee part.
-Moved to EUS-CUS7 (Employee manager) and EUS-CUS10 (selecting customer).

 CUS7-6 (name, ): restrict from_accounts to employees manages accounts